 If you have not had a qualified wellness visit since November 1, 2020, schedule your office visit now to make sure it’s completed by October 31, 2021.
 Confirm your completed visit on the UMR Member Portal.

 *If you enroll in a University medical plan for the first time on or after July 1, 2021, you're excused from the qualified wellness office visit requirement this year.

 A qualified wellness program office visit includes a visit you have with an in-network primary care physician, advanced practice nurse or other health care provider.
 The visit must be coded by your provider as a “wellness visit” to qualify.
 Confirm the correct coding with your provider.

 If you are enrolled in a University medical plan, you pay $0 for your in-network qualified wellness office visit.

 If you do not use tobacco/nicotine products, you must complete the TobaccoPledge and Notice during Open Enrollment and agree to continue being tobacco-free.

-If you DO use tobacco/nicotine products, you must complete the TobaccoPledge and Notice during Open Enrollment, including committing to enrolling in and completing a recognized tobacco cessation program in 2022.
-Many recognized tobacco cessation programs that provide services or one-on-one counseling are available at no cost to you, including:
+If you DO use tobacco/nicotine products, you must complete the TobaccoPledge and Notice during Open Enrollment, including committing to enrolling in and completing a recognized tobacco cessation program in 2022 (see below for more information).

 You can complete the Tobacco Pledge and Notice through Workday during enrollment.